 Gender Equality Action Plan

-We are committed to establishing a gender equitable, safe, inclusive, and respectful workplace for all staff, and to ensuring our services contribute to equitable access to legal assistance for our clients and the Victorian community.
+We are committed to creating a gender equitable, safe, inclusive, and respectful workplace, and services that contribute to equal access to legal assistance.

 Our commitment to gender equality

-Victoria Legal Aid is committed to establishing a gender equitable, safe, inclusive, and respectful workplace for all staff, and to ensuring our services contribute to equitable access to legal assistance for our clients and the Victorian community.
-We recognise that the diversity of genders within our workforce includes people who identify as men, women, trans and gender diverse.
-We acknowledge greater awareness, support and focus is required to improve our workplace culture, so all staff feel visible, safe and supported.
+The diversity of genders within our workforce includes people who identify as men, women, trans and gender diverse.
+We acknowledge greater awareness, support and focus is required for us to improve our workplace culture, so all staff feel visible, safe and supported.

-We celebrate the contribution that all people bring to our organisation through shared experiences and views.
-We acknowledge intersectionality and recognise that the lived experiences of our staff from a variety of gender diverse, cultural backgrounds, faiths and traditions brings richness to our organisation and to the Victorian community.
+All staff contribute highly to our organisation through their shared experiences and views.
+Their lived experience and gender diversity, cultural backgrounds, faiths and traditions brings richness to our organisation and to the community.

 Equality matters to us.
 That’s why we are taking steps to build an even more inclusive and supportive workplace where everybody feels heard, and where their differences, backgrounds and rights are respected.